AlessandroZ/LaZagne/README.md

 IE Browser history
 ----
 Internet Explorer passwords (from IE7 and before Windows 8) can only be decrypted using the URL of the website.
 This one is used as an argument of the Win32CryptUnprotectData api.
-So to decrypt it, it is only necessary to retreive the browsing history of ie.
+So to decrypt it, it is only necessary to retrieve the browsing history of ie.
 To do that, I used C code.
 So I used a dll (the code is in the "browser_history_dll" directory) and it is directly embedded to the Python code as a Base64 string (c.f. ie.py).
 Once launched, the dll is written to the disk, a wrapper is used to call dll functions and then the dll file is removed from the disk.

 Build your own password recovery script